clnsmth/geoenv/docs/source/index.rst

    # Configure the resolver with a data source (there can be multiple)
    resolver = Resolver(data_source=[WorldTerrestrialEcosystems()])

-   # Resolve the geometry to environmental descriptions
+   # Resolve the geometry to environmental descriptions.
+Concurrent resolution
+   # to multiple data sources is supported via asyncio.
-   response = resolver.get_environment(geometry)
+   response = asyncio.run(resolver.resolve(geometry))

 The response is a GeoJSON `Feature` with structured environments mapped to `ENVO`_ (by default):